samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

     heartbeats[heartbeat["name"]] = heartbeat
 ```

-We collect the blockchain height with every hotspot as a simplified safeguard for API drift issues.
+We collect the blockchain height with every Hotspot Heartbeat as a simplified safeguard for API drift issues.
 These values are collected and the maximum is taken as the `block_height_max` to simplify comparisons.

 ```python
 # get max block reported